Shrimp boil foil packets are the perfect quick prep meal for the oven or the grill!

-VEGGIES: Small sections of corn on the cob and potatoes are slightly cooked before putting the packets together.
-This helps them cook quickly along with the shrimp and sausage.
+VEGGIES: The potatoes are slightly cooked before putting the packets together.
+This helps them cook quickly along with the corn, shrimp, and sausage.
 Feel free to add in asparagus spears, bell peppers, or even green beans!

 FLAVOR: Challenge Butter adds the best flavor since it is made the old-fashioned way; from the freshest milk and cream from happy cows!